 A little over two years ago I wrote a post on Pentabosol, a weight-loss supplement we and our research partner developed and made available for a number of years.
 In that post I mentioned that MD and I were contemplating actively marketing Pentabosol again.
 We reformulated the product and changed its name to Metabosol, but our timing was all wrong because at about the same time, we wound up launching our SousVide Supreme project as well.
 Never having been in the appliance business, we had not even the most minimal idea as to how much time that venture was going to take.
 As a consequence, the weight-loss product project took a back seat and more or less fell between the cracks.
 Now that things on the sous vide front requiring our direct attention have slowed down a bit (for us, not for the company) we decided to turn our attention to the nutritional supplement and made an annoying (to us) discovery that may benefit you.
 (More about which later.)
 In case you don’t go back and read the old post, let me quickly review the Pentabosol (Metabosol) story.

-NOTE: DUE TO OVERWHELMING DEMAND, WE HAVE JUST RUN OUT OF ALL OF OUR SUPPLIES OF METABOSOL.
+NOTE: DUE TO OVERWHELMING DEMAND, WE RAN OUT OF ALL OF OUR SUPPLIES OF METABOSOL IN ABOUT 20 MINUTES.
 THANKS FOR YOUR INTEREST.

 MD and I have taken care of overweight patients using low-carb diets in our medical practice for decades.
 Our patients had pretty spectacular results with their low-carb diets, but like dieters everywhere, they all wanted to lose weight faster.
 For years we had been searching for some kind of nutritional product that could give a boost to our patients’ weight loss without their paying the price of unpleasant side effects.
 As a consequence, we ruled out anything with phenylpropanolamine, ephedra, and all the stimulant type products.
 Although we used prescription medicines occasionally, we weren’t really sold on them because of the side-effect issue and because we didn’t know what, if any, would be the long-term effects.
 We were seeking something that was a natural supplement that had no stimulant effects and that actually worked.